 We provide access to census microdata, which are individual level data.
 Large samples of census records have been drawn and anonymised and are known as the Samples of Anonymised Records (SARs).
 They are large individual level files which enable multivariate analyses for a wide range or purposes.

 We hold data from the 1991 and 2001 Censuses and SARs from the 2011 Census are anticipated.
-SARs are very large multivariate datasets that contain a wealth of flexible information for social scientists and policy makers.

 Access census microdata